-- Provide an overview of the Canadian Standard for Managing Work Disability in Paramedic Service Organizations (CSA Z1011.1:22) - Discuss the role of key stakeholders in supporting disability management in paramedic service organizations
+- Provide an overview of the Canadian Standard for Managing Work Disability in Paramedic Service Organizations (CSA Z1011.1:22) - Discuss the implications for paramedics of adopting the standard

 Agenda

 - 1. Opening Remarks

 - 2. CSA Standard Development Process

 - 3. Background on Management Systems

 - 4. Overview of the Standard and its Annex

 - 5. Stakeholder Panel Discussion